Aa-Aanegola/ash/README.md

 ASH is a shell coded in C that emulates the behavior of BASH.
 Some functions were coded from scratch, while others are run using the exec() family of functions.
 ## How to use
 Download all the files and put them in a directory.
 Use the ```cd``` command to navigate to the directory, and then run the ```make``` command.
 This will create an executable ```ash``` which can be run using the command ```./ash```.
 If the executable does not have execute permissions, please run ```chmod +x ash``` to provide execute permissions.
 ASH should start in the same terminal.
-## Features
+## Highlighted Features
-Semicolon seperated commands provide the ability to run multiple commands concurrently.
+- Semicolon seperated commands provide the ability to run multiple commands concurrently.
-Implementations of ls, cd, echo etc.
+- Implementations of ls, cd, echo etc.
-A new pinfo function that allows you to view basic information of any process.
+- A new pinfo function that allows you to view basic information of any process.
-Background process functionality allows you to run any command in the background, and still use your shell.
+- Background process functionality allows you to run any command in the background, and still use your shell.
-A history function to keep a track of entered commands.
+- A history function to keep a track of entered commands.
-Support for piping and redirection.
+- Support for piping and redirection.
-Command chaining using logical and/or.
+- Command chaining using logical and/or.
 ## File Structure
 ### include
 #### Shell.h